aiwaiwa/playground/README.md

 * **FaceIndex** - an integer between `0` and `7`.
 * **Diffuse**.
 Either an UUID or a name of a texture inventory item placed along with the in-world script.
 The name can contain spaces.
   * Empty value is treated as a **transparent texture** plus **Alpha Mode** set to Masking 255 (`/m255` suffix).
-  * The following special local textures will be transformed into current UUIDs, taken from the Local Texture Helper:
+  * The following special local textures will be transformed into current UUIDs, taken from a currently attached Local Texture Helper:
     * `TEMP0`, `TEMP1`, ... `TEMP5`.
 These can be used not only in **Diffuse**, but also in **Normal** and **Specular** Texture zones.
+      * The absense of a local texture will be translated into a transparent texture on **Diffuse** zone, and None texture for both **Normal** and **Specular** zones.
   * The following special baked textures names (upper case only!) are transformed into their corresponding internal UUIDs and **Alpha Mode** None (`/n` suffix), if another suffix is not specifically mentioned:
     * `BAKED_HEAD`, `BAKED_UPPER`, `BAKED_LOWER`, `BAKED_EYES`, `BAKED_SKIRT`, `BAKED_HAIR`, `BAKED_LEFTARM`, `BAKED_LEFTLEG`, `BAKED_AUX1`, `BAKED_AUX2`, `BAKED_AUX3`.
 These will be interpreted as special names in the **Diffuse** zones only.
   * Optional suffix starting with a singular `/` is treated as an **Alpha Mode** changer.
 If it doesn't match any of the following patterns, it is considered simply a remaing part of the texture name: